 In 2017, Walsh also made a large wood sculpture, entitled Magnus Modus, now installed in the courtyard of the National Gallery of Ireland.

 Dommus Erosion table and Dommus Enignum chairs (2017), walnut, ebonized walnut, and lacquer; photo: Andrew Bradley

 Dommus Enignum cleft cabinet, (2017), walnut, ebonized walnut, and lacquer; photos: Andrew Bradley

 Magnus Modus, 2017, sculpture, laminated olive ash wood; permanently installed at the National Gallery of Ireland; photos: Andrew Bradley

 Is Joseph Walsh’s art, design, or high-end artisanship?
 I don’t think he himself would be much interested in such a question, actually.
-Nevertheless, I am quite sure he would agree it’s something still very related to a small kitchen dresser made a quarter century ago by a twelve-year-old boy living in a farm in south Ireland.
+Nevertheless, I am quite sure he would agree it’s something still very related to a small kitchen dresser made a quarter-century ago by a twelve-year-old boy living on a farm in south Ireland.

-All images courtesy of Joseph Walsh Studio, Jacob Peres Office, and Sarah Myserscough Gallery.
+All images are courtesy of Joseph Walsh Studio, Jacob Peres Office, and Sarah Myerscough Gallery.

 Wooden Architecture & Design